SWSmalley/VoxelCastingGameProject/README.md

 ## Overview:

-This is currently a first pass implementation that use raycasting to project a 2D height map onto a canvas.
-The image produced B&W and reflects the distance of features to the character.
+This is currently a first pass implementation that uses raycasting to project a 2D height map onto a canvas.
+The image produced is B&W and reflects the distance of features to the camera.

 ## short term todo: